Jersey Boys, Triple 7 Brewery (Main Street Station).

 Then it was off to Paris to see if there's tickets for tonight's showing of Jersey Boys.

-We didn't pre-purchase it because we weren't sure what the schedule was going to be like (and when my Fiancé's brother + wife would be free to meet with us).
+We didn't pre-purchase it because we weren't sure what the schedule was going to be like.

 We could have used Tix4tonight (and save a bit of cash for slots), but decided to buy it straight through the box office and earn a tiny bit of points for Total Rewards.
 The only drawback (other than paying full price) is that you have to bring the box office receipt to the player's club counter to add it on.
 It takes about 4-7 days for the points to show up.
 Of course, it didn't help that the club line was excruciating slow today.

-Since I'm already in line at the player's club, I decided to ask them to reprint my player's card (so my Fiancé can use my card to play with as the comped room was under my name).
+Since I'm already in line at the player's club, I decided to ask them to reprint my player's card.

 I showed them my old card, they confiscated it and gave me a new one ( I felt so silly).